 Now, we are taking what we learned in the realm of microfinance and the experience of scaling a social enterprise and applying it to solve other unmet needs.

-Nearly 140 years after the advent of the lightbulb, over 1 billion people still have no reliable access to electricity.
+Nearly 140 years after the advent of the lightbulb, nearly 1 billion people still have no reliable access to electricity.
 Living “off-grid” introduces a host of problems for poor families who are forced to burn dangerous fuels to light their homes and to prepare meals.

 To change this, we launched BrightLife.
 This social enterprise makes life-enhancing products—like solar home systems and clean cookstoves—accessible and affordable to the poor.

 And because of our microfinance expertise, we can offer these products to low-income customers affordably and conveniently through mobile phone-based monthly payment plans.
 Even more, we can link BrightLife energy customers with FINCA banks to introduce unbanked populations to a full range of loan and savings products for added resiliency.

 Energy is just one industry where basic needs remain unmet.
 So, what about improving access to other essential services, like safely-managed sanitation, quality education and more?

 To address these market challenges, we are partnering with social entrepreneurs who have innovative solutions to the basic service needs of low-income families.
 We call this effort FINCA Ventures.

 This initiative aims to accelerate the growth of social enterprises developing goods that align with FINCA’s charitable mission:

 Right now, these social enterprises are only able to reach some of the world’s poor.
 But by harnessing market forces—like we did with microfinance over 30 years ago—BrightLife and FINCA Ventures have the potential to scale this outreach dramatically.